An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate

-To characterize $f(t_n)$ we could extract several parameters from its auxiliary function $g$.
-Accordingly, we may apply the discrete-time Fourier transform expression \cite{Oppenheim_2ed} to the functions in \fig{fig:func_aux_param} (a) and (b), this is
+To characterize $f(t_n)$, we could extract several parameters from its auxiliary function $g$.
+Accordingly, we may apply the discrete-time Fourier transform expression \cite{Oppenheim_2ed} to the functions in \fig{fig:func_aux_param} (a) and (b), given by

-where $t_n \equiv n\,\Delta t$ is the independent discrete variable, with $n \in \cbb{N}_0$ and $\Delta t$ is the sampling step time of the function $g$.
+where $t_n \equiv n\,\Delta t$ is the independent discrete variable, with $n \in \cbb{N}_0$, and $\Delta t$ is the sampling step time of the function $g$.
 In \eq{eq:Fourier_dev}, we defined the $q$-th order moments

 with $d^{\,0}\wh{g}\,(\omega)/d\omega^0 \equiv \left<t^0\right> = \sum_n g(t_n) = \wh{g}\,(0)$.
 Then, to obtain $g(t_n)$ from \numeq{eq:Fourier_dev} we can use the inverse transform

 On the other hand, \eq{eq:Fourier_dev} can be written as the following expansion \cite{Reichl_2ed_C4}